E3TU/TodoApp/README.md

 # TodoApp
-Todo app made with html css and vanilla javascript
+Todo app with localstorage.
+Made with html css and vanilla javascript.